-The framework foresees two scientific and technical functions to perform analysis, synthesis and interpretation at levels 3 and 4: The first function (level 3) is to synthesise mercury information collected and compiled.
-This function foresees a role for the secretariat, for scientists and experts, and for organisations.
-The second function (level 4) is to interpret the information and knowledge collected and synthesised, to interpret the linkages between policy actions, emission reductions and resulting mercury levels, using available data sources, modelling techniques and analytical tools drawn from natural and social sciences.
-The function foresees the production of the Integrated Assessment Report for the Effectiveness Evaluation Committee.
-This report is to be science-based but should be accessible to non-technical readers.
+The first function (level 3) is to synthesise mercury information collected and compiled.
+This function foresees a role for the secretariat or a sub-contractor.
+The second function (level 4) is using the information and knowledge collected and synthesised, to interpret the linkages between policy actions, emission reductions and resulting mercury levels, using available